Problems with food, eating, and weight control are endemic in the U.S.

 psychotherapy that uses a cognitive-behavioral approach, and family

-or marital therapy have been reported to be effective.
+or marital therapy have been r effective.
 Antidepressants have been found helpful for people with bulimia, especially those who have depression or anxiety, or who don't respond to therapy

 alone.